Chloride

 Find training and resources to help you help your customers reduce salt use.

-Watch this episode of Building Wisconsin TV to learn how we can all help solve the problem of to much salt going into freshwater streams from water softeners.
+Watch this episode of Building Wisconsin TV to learn how we can all help solve the problem of too much salt going into freshwater streams from water softeners.
 Hear from District pollution prevention manager Kathy Lake, Allison Madison from WI Salt Wise, Steve Breitlow and Cory Thompson from Plumbers Local 75 and others for tips on how a water softener works, how they’re repaired and when they should be replaced.

 Other resources